ascend4/ascend4/models/johnpye/dyn/README.txt

 --------------------------

 - `ideal_rebound.a4c`
   A minimal "bouncing ball without contact kinetics" example.
-The ball moves at constant velocity between events and reflects instantaneously at the floor by applying `REINIT(v, -e * pre(v));`.
+The ball falls under gravity and reflects instantaneously at the floor by applying `REINIT(v, -e * pre(v));`, with smaller bounce heights after each impact.

 - `lengthening_sawtooth.a4c`
   A reset oscillator with simple event memory.
 Each event resets the state,